Dad Who Impregnated Daughter Kills Her, Their Infant Son, And Her Adoptive Father

 January 2018: Henrico County police arrest Steven and Katie at their Knightdale home.

-April 11, 2018: Steven picks up Bennett from his mom’s home saying he’ll return her to Katie.
+April 11, 2018: Steven picks up Bennett from his mom’s home, saying he’ll return her to Katie.
 Katie has full custody of their son.

 April 11, 2018 at 8:40 a.m.: Steven is found dead in Dover, New York.
 Katie and her adoptive father’s lifeless bodies are found in New Milford, Connecticut.

 April 11, 2018 at 9:00 a.m.: Steven’s mother calls 911 to ask authorities to check on Bennett.
 She reports receiving a distraught call from Steven warning her not to go home because he killed his son.
-The seven-month-old is later found dead.
+The 7-month-old is later found dead.